-Recommended Practices for Haptics in Enterprise VR
+Recommended Practices for Automotive Haptics (PDF)

 These recommended practices are intended for product and program managers working in enterprise virtual reality (EVR) application areas who are considering adding haptic feedback technologies to their new or existing projects.
 Adding haptic feedback to a new or existing EVR project may seem daunting, but with the correct perspective and expectations, haptics can generate real value-add without derailing project timelines or budgets.
 This document includes a description of EVR application areas, integration workflow, foundational technologies, and representative case studies.
 It collects several decades of combined experience in EVR by members of the Haptics Industry Forum.